PX4/PX4-user_guide/en/advanced_config/tuning_the_ecl_ekf.md

   This method is less accurate and does not allow for learning of body frame field offsets, however it is more robust to magnetic anomalies and large start-up gyro biases.
   It is the default method used during start-up and on ground.
 * The  XYZ magnetometer readings are used as separate observations.
   This method is more accurate and allows body frame offsets to be learned, but assumes the earth magnetic field environment only changes slowly and performs less well when there are significant external magnetic anomalies.

-  It is the default method when the vehicle is airborne and has climbed past 1.5 m altitude.
+The logic used to select these amodes is set by the [EKF2_MAG_TYPE](../advanced_config/parameter_reference.md#EKF2_MAG_TYPE) parameter.

-The logic used to select the mode is set by the [EKF2_MAG_TYPE](../advanced_config/parameter_reference.md#EKF2_MAG_TYPE) parameter.
+The option is available to operate without a magnetometer, either by replacing it using [yaw from a dual antenna GPS](#Yaw Measurements) or using the IMU measurements and GPS velocity data to [estimate yaw from vehicle movement](#Yaw From GPS Velocity)

 ### Height